When it comes to high-end kitchen appliance design, great performance is as important on the outside as it is on the inside.

 - A mid-motion stop

-As you know, all oven hinges must be able to withstand high temperatures.
-Mechanical spring hinges are the best design choice here because they don’t rupture in high heat like gas cylinders do.
+As you know, all oven hinges must withstand high temperatures.
+Mechanical spring hinges are the best design choice because they don’t rupture in high heat like gas cylinders.

 Your hinge manufacturer should be able to help you design an oven door system that opens predictably and safely.